koii-network/docs/tutorials/archiver/adapter.md

 ### Utilities

-The final portion of the code contains utility functions:
+The final portion of our file contains utility functions:

 **makeStorageClient:**